okta/okta.github.io/_source/_use_cases/hooks/template/hook-objects-reference-template.md

 ## Objects in the Request from Okta

-For ${hook_type}, the outbound call from Okta to your external service will include the following objects in its JSON payload:
+For ${hook_type} inline hooks, the outbound call from Okta to your external service will include the following objects in its JSON payload:

 ### data.object1